Income tax slips for students

 For more information, visit the Canada Revenue Agency website.

 If you are a student who is also an employee of the University and you received a salary in 2017, please remember to go to your University of Ottawa employee email for details about your T4/T4A.

 RL-8 slip (Relevé 8) (Quebec residents)

 RL-8 slips are issued by the Ministère du Revenu du Québec and is intended for Quebec residents.
 Print your slip through uoZone, under the Finances and jobs tab.
-RL-8 slips are available at the beginning of January.
+RL-8 slips will be available on or before February 15.

 A credit for full-time post-secondary studies is calculated based on the number of sessions that the student started and completed during the year.
 The amount is to be claimed by the person claiming the student as a dependant (generally the student's father or mother).
 This amount is not tuition fees.